ivankra/asg/README.md

 # AllSet Learning Chinese Grammar Wiki

-This repo contains a copy of grammar points from [AllSet Learning Chinese Grammar Wiki](https://resources.allsetlearning.com/chinese/grammar/), a fantastic and well-structured free resource on Mandarin grammar.
-As well as related scripts to parse it.
+This repo contains a copy of grammar points from [AllSet Learning Chinese Grammar Wiki](https://resources.allsetlearning.com/chinese/grammar/) ("ASG" for short), a fantastic and well-structured free resource on Mandarin grammar.
+As well as related scripts to work with it.

-## Files
+- `wiki/ASGxxxxx.txt`: grammar point articles.

-- `wiki/*.txt`: grammar point articles in mediawiki markup, named after internal redirect IDs on ASG wiki:
+  - Article title is stored inside `<!-- -->` comment on the first line of each file, the rest of file is raw mediawiki markup as crawled from 'View source' pages.
-  - `https://resources.allsetlearning.com/chinese/grammar/ASGxxxxx` -> redirects to the actual article.
+  - Named after internal redirect IDs on ASG wiki: `https://resources.allsetlearning.com/chinese/grammar/ASGxxxxx` -> redirects to the actual article.
-  - Article titles are stored in a `<!-- -->` comment on the first line of each file.
+  - Crawled in October 2023.
 - `wiki/index.tsv`: list of ASG IDs and article titles.

 ## License

-Data/text from the wiki has been released under [Creative Commons BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) at the time of downloading it (Oct 2023).
+ASG wiki's content has been released under [Creative Commons BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) at the time of downloading it (Oct 2023).
 Upstream copyright notice:

 > All content on the Chinese Grammar Wiki ©2021 AllSet Learning, and **may not be used for commercial purposes or without attribution**.
 For more information on how to legally use this content, please see our [Creative Commons license](http://creativecommons.org/licenses/by-nc-sa/3.0/).
 >